Tradition, Family and Property, November-December 1993, York (PA), pages 2-5

 About 250 distinguished guests attended the conference in the grand “Sala del Baldachino” of the magnificent palace of Princess Elvina Pallavicini, perhaps the most representative member of the Roman aristocracy.
 Among those present were ranking clergymen, scholars, diplomats and journalists, but, as one would expect, most of the audience were nobles, including Archduke Martin von Habsburg of Austria, Prince Carlos of Bourbon-Two Sicilies, Duke of Calabria, Princess Urraca of Bourbon-Two Sicilies, Marquis Aldo Pezzana Capranica del Grillo, Duke Giovan Pietro Caffarelli (President of the Association of Italian Nobility), Princes Carlo and Fabrizio Massimo, Baron Roberto Selvaggi, Countess Elena Caccia Dominioni and Marquis Luigi Coda Nunziante.

 The renewed commitment of the nobility was fruit of Professor Corrêa de Oliveira’s book, recently published in English, Italian, French, Spanish and Portuguese.

-event was followed by presentations of the book in Washington .
-The first presentation was part of the Italy congress of the Paris-based CILANE, attended by the Grand Master of the Order of Milan , Fra' Andrew Bertie.
-CILANE (Commission d'Information et de Liaison des Associations Nobles d'Europe) is the umbrella organization of the associations safeguarding the principles and traditions of the European nobility.
-Malta
+The Washington event was followed by presentations of the book in Italy.
+The first presentation was part of the Milan congress of the Paris-based CILANE, attended by the Grand Master of the Order of Malta, Fra’ Andrew Bertie.
+CILANE (Commission d’Information et de Liaison des Associations Nobles d’Europe) is the umbrella organization of the associations safeguarding the principles and traditions of the European nobility.

 The second presentation, sponsored by Tradition, Family, Property-Italy Bureau, was held at Palazzo Serbelloni before 200 Milanese personalities.